jalbertcruz/erlEA/README.txt

                   1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,
                   1,1,1,1,1,1,1,1,1,1,1,1]

-And 3229 times a client evolve a subpopulation.
+Times a client evolve a subpopulation: 3229.